 The rosewood tree consists of a type of tropical hardwood that has become a very expensive commodity.
-Simply put, rosewood wood literally comes from rosewood trees such as the Brazilian rosewood (Dalbergia nigra), Indian rosewood (Dalbergia latifolia) and Madagascar rosewood (Dalbergia baronii).
+Simply put, rosewood wood literally comes from rosewood trees such as the Brazilian rosewood (Dalbergia nigra), Indian rosewood (Dalbergia sissoo) and Madagascar rosewood (Dalbergia baronii).
 These are some of the true rosewoods that hold the most value when sold.
-Other tree species with similar coloring and wood grain are commonly called "rosewood" but are not as hard and weigh less than the true Dalbergia species.
+Other tree species with similar coloring and wood grain are commonly called "rosewood" but are not as hard and weigh less as the trees in the true Dalbergia genus.

-The true rosewood species is sought after for its density and amazing red/dark red coloring.
+Trees in the true rosewood genus are sought after for their density and amazing red/dark red coloring.
 These trees have a tight grain and tend to be quite heavy but remain easy to work with if you know how to.
 Along with its beautiful coloring, rosewood also offers the additional quality of permeating the air with its rose-like scent.
 This odor remains ingrained in the wood for hundreds of years and can still be smelled in antiques when they're scratched or refinished.